mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## The solution is to pay more

 The real issue, WebAgency's CEO, said was that I was their only hourly client.
-I would always be at risk of their long-term retainer clients pre-empting my project.
+I would always be at the mercy of their long-term retainer clients pre-empting my project.
 So what if I signed a retainer agreement to hire them long-term?

-My initial reaction was outrage.
-The solution to them doing a poor job was that I have to make an even bigger commitment to them and give them even more money?
-And if a retainer was better for everyone, why didn't they just ask me to switch back in November?
-If my project went off the rails because of problems at WebAgency, why was I absorbing the cost?
+At this point, it seemed clear that WebAgency had played me.
+They structured the work in such a way that everything was about 80% done, but nothing was usable.
+If I took the work to a new agency or freelancer, there'd be a huge amount of rework.
+And now they were holding the last 20% hostage until I signed an expensive retainer agreement with them?

+I tried to keep my cool.
+I just wanted the project complete, and the project wouldn't finish any faster if I just started yelling at WebAgency or throwing a tantrum about how poorly they were treating me.

+One of the things I liked from the book _Crucial Conversations_ is to approach conflict by reviewing facts that both parties agree on.
+I raised the facts which we both agreed were true:

+- WebAgency's designers had expanded the scope of the project beyond what I'd asked them to do
+- Internal problems at WebAgency reduced the quality of their work
+- Nobody had asked me whether I wanted to switch to a retainer agreement back in November, and I would have happily done it then.

+Given these things, if felt unfair that the solution was just for me to keep paying them more.

-The CEO agreed that it was unfair.
-He told me he'd retroactively adjust my December and January bills as if I'd been on a retainer agreement and refund the difference.
-And he said the offer stood even if I walked away at that point.
+WebAgency's CEO conceded that the situation was unfair to me.
+He promised to retroactively adjust my December and January bills as if I'd been on a retainer agreement and refund the difference.
+The offer was not even contingent upon me starting the retainer agreement.

-The CEO emphasized that the retainer would allow WebAgency to handle not only the design work but the development work to get it on my site.
-I had planned to use TinyPilot's in-house developers for that, but it was going poorly.
-TinyPilot's developers worked primarily in JavaScript and Python, so implementing designs in CSS wasn't their strong suit.
-WebAgency's CEO estimated that even their developers were significantly more expensive than TinyPilot's, the project would cost less overall since WebAgency's developers have so much experienced working with their designers and implementing their designs.
+I appreciated the refund, and it gave me confidence that they weren't just trying to manipulate me.
+I felt and still feel that WebAgency was acting in good faith, but they're a struggling agency, and they have to prioritize clients who contribute more to their bottom line.

 ## Start over or push through?

-WebAgency put me in a tough position.
-Should I dig myself even deeper into the project by signing the retainer agreement?
-Do I wait around for months until they find time for me on an hourly contract?
-Or do I hire someone else to finish the work?

-All the designs were around 80% done, but nothing was usable.
-The logo still needed those final few adjustments.
-They had mostly completed the page designs for desktop, but they hadn't started the mobile versions.
-That meant I couldn't hand any work off to TinyPilot's developers because they needed both desktop and mobile designs to begin work.
-I was four months and $XXk into what was supposed to be a six-week project.

 I had seen WebAgency do excellent work, but I'd also seen them drop the ball.
 Would the retainer get me back to the excellent work?
 It sounded plausible.

-Switching designers would have been incredibly difficult.
-I've seen what happens when one person tries to finish a project that someone else claimed was 80% done.
-The results are never good.

 I was in the middle of launching a new product, and I barely had time to do my current work.
 I didn't have time to search, interview, and onboard a new agency or freelancer.

+The CEO emphasized that the retainer would allow WebAgency to handle not only the design work but the development work to get it on my site.
+I had planned to use TinyPilot's in-house developers for that, but it was going poorly.
+TinyPilot's developers worked primarily in JavaScript and Python, so implementing designs in CSS wasn't their strong suit.
+WebAgency's CEO estimated that even their developers were significantly more expensive than TinyPilot's, the project would cost less overall since WebAgency's developers have so much experienced working with their designers and implementing their designs.

 I signed the retainer.
 My good, protected hours were scheduled to resume in March.